GallTech/rag-lab/README.md

 Each top-level folder represents a functional stage in the pipeline.

-The RAG pipeline ingests ~100,000 AI/ML/Math/Stats research papers from SharePoint and other sources, extracts metadata and ACLs, and generates vector embeddings.
+The RAG pipeline ingests ~100,000 AI/ML/Math/Stats research papers from **SharePoint**, **OpenAlex**, and other sources, extracts metadata and ACLs, and generates vector embeddings.

 - It can use **OpenAI’s ChatGPT**, **Google Gemini**, or **local models** (e.g. **LLaMA/Mistral**) as the LLM backend.
 - All components—ingestion, embedding, vector storage, and LLM reasoning—are **interchangeable**, so you can swap providers without changing the pipeline.